pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/amazon-kinesis.md

 # Import from Amazon Kinesis

-To ingest events from an Amazon Kinesis stream into Pinot, set the following configs into the table config:
+To ingest events from an Amazon Kinesis stream into Pinot, set the following configs into your table config:

 ```json
 {